 For an adult tooth, though, you need to get help immediately.
 Recover the tooth, rinse it, and put it in a container of cold milk to keep it moist.
 Then, come to our office immediately.
 Don't spend too much time treating pain or bleeding.
 Your child’s tooth must be re-attached within 1-2 hours for it to be saved, so time is of the essence.
 We can treat your child’s pain when they get to our office.

 A severe toothache could indicate that your child has a deep cavity or an infected tooth.
 You should schedule a consultation at our office right away, as these are both serious dental emergencies that will only get worse without proper treatment.

 First, treat their discomfort and bleeding.
 Then, contact our team to discuss the need for a same-day appointment.
 Even minor tooth damage can cause hairline fractures and these fractures could lead to infections and other complications.
-After consulting with our dentist, we can determine the best treatment for restoring the damaged tooth, and ensure your child’s smile remains healthy and strong.
+After consulting with our kids dentist in Modesto, CA, we can determine the best treatment for restoring the damaged tooth, and ensure your child’s smile remains healthy and strong.

 If a baby tooth has come loose and it’s not due to an oral injury, you don’t have to do anything.
 Baby teeth are meant to fall out eventually, so this is natural.

 However, if one of their teeth becomes loose and is bleeding after an oral injury, it may not be ready to fall out yet.
 The best thing to do is to get a consultation with our Modesto children's dentist to have your child's mouth examined, and determine whether the tooth can be saved or if it should be replaced with a space maintainer.